ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

 To better understand the steps and details of continuous simulations of single crops, we will utilise a modified version of the file ``Sorghum.apsimx`` as a starting point.
 It can be accessed here (for users that would like to follow along, which is highly recommended): `Sorghum_continuous_carryOver.apsimx <_APSIM_code/Sorghum_continuous_carryOver/Sorghum_continuous_carryOver.apsimx>`_

-This example file simulates sorghum in Dalby, (Queensland, Australia).
+This example file simulates sorghum in Dalby (Queensland, Australia).
 However, instead of simulating exclusively a single crop cycle, from sowing to harvest, the simulation runs continuously from its **start date** on 1/01/1985 to its **end date** on 31/12/1999, covering a total of 15 years.
 In the simulation tree structure shown on the left-hand side of the APSIM GUI, you can inspect these values by navigating to the ``Clock`` node.